Andriiklymiuk/corgi/resources/readme/commands/corgi_list.md

-# corgi db
+# corgi list

-## corgi db
+## corgi list

-Database action helpers
+List all executed corgi-compose paths

 ### Synopsis

-This is database generator helper, that is accessible from cli.
-You can do db commands with the help of Makefile directly in the folder of each service, but this is much easier to do it here.
+This command lists all the paths to corgi-compose files that have been executed.

 ```
-corgi db [flags]
+corgi list [flags]
 ```

 ### Options

 ```
-  -d, --downAll     Down all database services, stop and remove all
+      --cleanList   Clear all the listed paths
-  -h, --help        help for db
+  -h, --help        help for list
-  -r, --removeAll   Remove all database services
-      --seedAll     Seed all database services
-  -s, --stopAll     Stop all database services
-  -u, --upAll       Up all database services, start all
 ```

 ### Options inherited from parent commands